awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-auto-mv.md

 Any workload with queries that are used repeatedly can benefit from AutoMV\.
 Common use cases include:
 + *Dashboards* \- Dashboards are widely used to provide quick views of key business indicators \(KPIs\), events, trends, and other metrics\.
 They often have a common layout with charts and tables, but show different views for filtering, or for dimension\-selection operations, like drill down\.
 Dashboards often have a common set of queries used repeatedly with different parameters\.
 Dashboard queries can benefit greatly from automated materialized views\.
 +  *Reports* \- Reporting queries may be scheduled at various frequencies, based on business requirements and the type of report\.
 Additionally, they can be automated or on\-demand\.
 A common characteristic of reporting queries is that they can be long running and resource\-intensive\.
-With AutoMV, these queries don't need to be recomputed each time they are run, which reduces runtime for each query and resource utilization in Redshift\.
+With AutoMV, these queries don't need to be recomputed each time they run, which reduces runtime for each query and resource utilization in Redshift\.

 To turn off automated materialized views, you update the `auto_mv` parameter group to `false`\.
 For more information, see [Amazon Redshift parameter groups](https://docs.aws.amazon.com/redshift/latest/mgmt/working-with-parameter-groups.html) in the Amazon Redshift Cluster Management Guide\.

 ## SQL scope and considerations for automated materialized views<a name="materialized-view-auto-mv-important"></a>
 + An automated materialized view can be initiated and created by a query or subquery, provided it contains a `GROUP BY` clause or one of the following aggregate functions: SUM, COUNT, MIN, MAX or AVG\.
 But it cannot contain any of the following: